traustid/neo4j-indie-music/README.md

 ## Extracting Wikipedia Data

 [Wikipedia](https://en.wikipedia.org) contains articles about nearly all the bands that I'm interested in and it's members.
-By looking at one sample page, the one about [Do Make Say Think](https://en.wikipedia.org/wiki/Do_Make_Say_Think) one will see that it's structured in quite a good way for extracting relevant data
+By looking at one sample page, the one about [Do Make Say Think](https://en.wikipedia.org/wiki/Do_Make_Say_Think) one will see that it's structured in quite a good way for extracting relevant data:

 ![Screenshot of https://en.wikipedia.org/wiki/Do_Make_Say_Think](https://raw.githubusercontent.com/traustid/neo4j-indie-music/master/img/wikipedia-do-make-say-think.png)